MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 If Delve is enabled, users also have access to related features in other apps that are powered by the Office Graph.
 If you disable Delve, users can no longer see these features:

-- The "Suggested" list on the SharePoint start page
+- Suggested sites on the SharePoint start page
-- The "Discover" list in OneDrive, in the Outlook mobile app, and on the Microsoft Office Home page
+- The Recommended feed in the Outlook mobile app.
+- Recommended documents on the Microsoft Office Home page.
-- Documents on other users' profile cards and profile pages
+- Documents on other users' profile cards and pages.

 If you disable Delve, users will not have access to the following APIs: